What is a Fissure Sealant?

 Having said that, you can get decay in the patterns of your teeth (pit and fissure caries) at any age- you are just more vulnerable and likely to have problems shortly after the tooth has come through.

-- aka a ‘resin restoration’, in the top of your tooth (where decay has occurred) and a ‘preventative’ fissure sealant (to protect the remaining pattern from future decay).
+In adults, sometimes we do something called a PRR- a ‘Preventative Resin Restoration’ .
+This a combination of a small white filling– aka a ‘resin restoration’, in the top of your tooth (where decay has occurred) and a ‘preventative’ fissure sealant (to protect the remaining pattern from future decay).